Why is Thailand So Cheap?

 This man was able to find a hotel for $30 a night (but we do not know where it is located) and to spend around $11 on food per day.
 His price range is way much closer to mine. $30 for a hotel room is the right price.
 And $5 for a meal is also normal.

 I hope that this article was helpful and that you now know much better how much it costs to live in Thailand.
-If you are interested in budget traveling, I recommend that you read the article I wrote about Why is Bali so Cheap, about Halong Bay Cruises, about Cape Breton Island, and about Cappadocia in Turkey.
+If you are interested in budget traveling, I recommend that you read the article I wrote about the cost of living in Malaysia, and Cambodia, about Halong Bay Cruises, about Cape Breton Island.